Buyer Guides

 General AI engines — ChatGPT, Perplexity, Claude, Gemini, Google AI Overviews — answer broad informational and decision queries by drawing on the open web (or selected indexes), citing third-party sources, and synthesizing answers.
 Optimization mechanics include crawler access, structured content density, schema, third-party citation, and community signals.

-Retail AI engines — Amazon Rufus, Walmart Sparky, ChatGPT Shopping — answer product-shopping queries by drawing on closed marketplace catalogs (or specific commerce data flows), and recommending specific products to buy.
+Retail AI engines — Amazon Alexa for Shopping, Walmart Sparky, ChatGPT Shopping — answer product-shopping queries by drawing on closed marketplace catalogs (or specific commerce data flows), and recommending specific products to buy.
 Optimization mechanics include listing structure, attribute completeness, customer reviews, Q&A coverage, seller performance signals, and (for ChatGPT Shopping) cross-domain commerce data.

 A six-dimension comparison

 The two sets share some signals (structured content, recency), but the action playbook is fundamentally different.
-A vendor optimizing your pricing page for ChatGPT cannot help you optimize your Amazon listings for Rufus.
+A vendor optimizing your software comparison page for ChatGPT cannot help you optimize your Amazon listings for Alexa for Shopping.

 | Dimension | Generic AEO | Retail AEO |